nlovell/diy-audio/cables.md

 ### Warranty

-I will honour a 42-day warranty on the soldering in any of my cables, as determined by the date provided on your certificate of authenticity.
-If a cable goes faulty (not through misuse or damage) I will cover the cost of returning the cable to you, but if there are obvious signs of damage I will ask the buying to cover postage both ways.
+I will honour a 12 month warranty on any of my analogue cables, from the date provided on your certificate of authenticity.

-I will be willing to repair cables outside of that timeframe, but under different terms.
+Outside of this period, I will be willing to repair cables for a small fee.

 ----